 Fees and funding

 Your university education is a significant investment.
 It is important you consider how you will meet the expenses involved.
-Our Student Funding Office provides all the support you need to explore funding options and take control of your finances.
+We help you to understand the costs, explore funding options and take control of your finances.

 The two main costs you will face as a postgraduate student are tuition fees and living expenses.